femfataal/FMP/journal.md

+## Entry 5/12/2023 ##

+time to take stock and write out some of Minha's very general notes on my project.

+- prototype is good and quite impressive (good)
+- explain the design process very well and based on theory (why and how did this came to be)
+- data analysing and having an interesting conclusion
+- making sure the the RQ, the prototype and the data all match
+- Include examples of all expertise areas
+- why is this fit for ID?
+Why is this an ID project?

 ## Entry 30/11/2023 ##

 I've completed 3-ish usertests now and I have more planned.
 I need to start thinking what the overall story of this project is going to be.